saltchang/terminal-setup/README.md

 brew install zsh
 ```

-*Since **Catalina**, macOS will use zsh as the defualt shell, so you may have zsh built-in in your system*
+*Since **Catalina**, macOS will use zsh as the default shell, so you may have zsh built-in in your system*

 ### Ubuntu/Debian